Shocking Your Grow Kit

 - Do a temperature shock by placing it in the refrigerator for a day or two

-- Drop your block a few times (while it is still in the bag)
+- Drop your block a few times while it is still in the bag

-- Give it some squeezes and/or light punches
+- Give the block some squeezes

-- Cut it in half, like a tree limb splitting
+- Cut it in half like a tree limb splitting